anthonyshull/paradise/README.md

 # PARADISE

-> Wherever there is any hope of salvage, we will carefully investigate fruitful definitions and deductive methods. > We will nurse them, strengthen them, and make them useful.
+> Wherever there is any hope of salvage, we will carefully investigate fruitful definitions and deductive methods.
+> We will nurse them, strengthen them, and make them useful.
 > No one shall drive us out of the paradise which Cantor has created for us.
+>
-> - On the Infinite, David Hilbert
+> -- On the Infinite, David Hilbert

 ## Container

+The container class

 ## Semigroup